aficat/star-wars-universe-spa/README.md

 [View Demo](https://aficat.github.io/star-wars-universe-spa/)

-Note: Download Google Extension "Moesif CORS" and switch on CORS before viewing application.
+Note: When there is trouble retreiving data due to CORS error, download Google Extension "Moesif CORS" and switch on CORS before viewing application.

 ## Software Architecture and Design
 This React.js application is equipped with Redux and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The design of this application uses the [Material UI](https://material-ui.com/) and [Semantic UI React](https://react.semantic-ui.com/) library.